zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 Verified all fixes using markdownlint to ensure compliance with MD024 rule.
 All 185 tests continue to pass, ensuring documentation improvements without affecting application functionality.

+## 2025-01-09 - CARD-007K: Add language specifiers to fenced code blocks

+**Epic:** Epic 2 – Pre-commit Hooks and Code Quality
+**Status:** Completed
+**Owner:** cursor

+Successfully added language specifiers to all fenced code blocks to comply with MD040 rule.
+Fixed code blocks in CONTRIBUTING.md (4 blocks) and README.md (2 blocks) by adding appropriate language tags: "text" for commit message examples, directory structures, and technology lists.
+Used markdownlint to verify all fixes and ensure compliance with MD040 rule.
+All 185 tests continue to pass, ensuring documentation improvements without affecting application functionality.